 - Ask your landlord or apartment manager to complete a walk-through with you.

-- Discuss any damages or issues that might have with returning your deposit.
-Try to plan this walk-through for a day or two before you are expected to vacate the rental.
+- Discuss any damages or issues they might have with returning your deposit.
+Try to plan this walk-through for a day or two before you are expected to vacate.
 This give you time to fix damages.

 - If you have fulfilled all of the conditions for the return of your deposit, the manager is required to refund your security deposit and/or to provide you with a written, itemized list of any deductions within 30 days after you vacate or 30 days after they have received your forwarding address (whichever comes later).

 - If you do not agree with the property owner’s deductions, discuss the issue with him/her.
-If the discrepancy is still unresolved, you may want to contact the Attorney for Students Office for further options.
+If the discrepancy is still unresolved, you may want to contact the Austin Tenant's Council for further options.
 The requirements for the return of your deposit are outlined in your lease or in the security deposit agreement.

 - When you move out, completely and thoroughly clean the rental.